 The amplification effects can lead to rich volatility dynamics and explain the inherent instability of the financial system.
 Even when the exogenous risk is small, endogenous risk resulting from interactions in the system can be sizable.
 Credit risk can be dwarfed by liquidity risk.
 Liquidity is fragile as an infinitesimally small shock can lead to a large discontinuous drop in the price level and a dry-up of funding.
-Similar systemic risk effects can arise in a setting with multiple equilibria in which simply a sunspot can lead to these large shifts.
+Similar systemic risk effects can arise in a setting with multiple equilibria where simply a sunspot can lead to these large shifts.
 Secured funding markets are subject to "collateral runs" when collateral values drop and margins rise.
-Unsecured funding markets are subject to a traditional bank runs or "counterparty runs", when they are unable to roll over their debt.
+Unsecured funding markets are subject to traditional bank runs or "counterparty runs", when they are unable to roll over their debt.

 To understand these destabilizing effects it is useful to distinguish between three liquidity concepts: technological, market and funding liquidity.
 Physical capital can be liquid either because the investment is reversible (technological liquidity) or because the capital can be sold off easily with limited price impact (market liquidity).
 The latter is the case if the asset has low specificity and hence, has a high value in its second best use.
 The market liquidity of claims on the payoffs generated by capital goods depends on the liquidity of the underlying physical asset, especially for aggregate shocks, but also on the funding structure of the holder of these claims.
 Assets with high technological or market liquidity lead to a small fire-sale discount and hence the amplification effects are contained.
-Whether fire-sales are necessarily in the first place depends on the funding liquidity on the liability side of an institution.
+Instead of getting rid of the asset either by reverting physical capital or fireselling it, it can also be used as collateral.
 Funding liquidity is primarily determined by the maturity structure of debt and the sensitivity of margins/haircuts.
-If the margin can move from 10% to 50% over night, then 40% of the loan has essentially a maturity of one day.
+If the margin can move from 10% to 50% overnight, then 40% of the loan has essentially a maturity of one day.
 Since margins depend on the volatility of the collateral assets, all three concepts of liquidity interact.
 The determining factor for the above destabilizing effects is the liquidity mismatch - not necessarily the leverage and maturity mismatch - between the technological and market liquidity on the asset side of the balance sheet and the funding liquidity on the liability side of the balance sheet.

 The ex-post macroeconomic implications of an adverse shock amplified through liquidity spirals also affect the ex-ante demand for liquid assets.
 In anticipation of potential adverse shocks, market participants have the desire to hold claims with high market liquidity or to preserve high funding liquidity.
 When individuals face funding constraints, simply the desire to smooth consumption makes it optimal for them to hold a "liquidity buffer."
 This is the case even in a setting without aggregate risk, for example when individuals only face (uninsurable) idiosyncratic shocks.
 Holding liquid assets, which can be sold with limited price impact, allows individuals to self-insure against their idiosyncratic shock when they hit their borrowing constraint.
 As a consequence, assets that pay off in all states, like a risk-free bond, are very desirable and trade at a (liquidity) premium.
 In other words, the risk-free rate is very low and liquid assets are "bubbly."
-Indeed, fiat money is one of these assets that provides such a liquidity service.
+Indeed, fiat money is an asset that provides such a liquidity service.
 It is a store of value despite the fact that it is not a claim on any real cash flow.